msoumyakant14/Hotel-Pricing-Analysis/Attraction_extract/README.md

 ### Step 5:

-Use the python script in the following manner (the number of pages and URL are the arguments):
+Use the python script in the following manner (the number of pages and URL are the arguments.
+The number of pages we have decided on are 4, and thus we will get 120 attractions per city):

-python3 Attraction_extract.py 3 https://www.tripadvisor.in/Attractions-g304558-Activities-a_allAttractions.true-Kolkata_Calcutta_Kolkata_District_West_Bengal.html
+python3 Attraction_extract.py 4 https://www.tripadvisor.in/Attractions-g304558-Activities-a_allAttractions.true-Kolkata_Calcutta_Kolkata_District_West_Bengal.html